UCSF-DSOS/RegR/README.md

     Learn how to build regression models for: continuous outcomes
         binary outcomes
-    Learn how to use ggplot2 to visually check assumptions and summarize regression results
+    Learn how to visually check assumptions and summarize regression results

 In Part 2 of this workshop, participants will:

     Learn how to build regression models for: survival outcomes
-        continuous outcomes with repeated measures
-    Learn how to use ggplot2 to visually check assumptions and summarize regression results
+    Learn how to visually check assumptions and summarize regression results

 Prerequisites